 - Experimental Treatment: New treatments offered through clinical research trials or advanced treatment centers will generally cost much more than traditional therapies.
 Most insurance companies will not cover the cost of experimental medicines, but the sponsor will often provide the medication in a clinical research trial.

-- Complementary and Alternative Medicine: Many patients choose to complement their cancer treatment with alternative therapies such as acupuncture, yoga or herbal remedies.
+- Complementary and Alternative Medicine (CAM): Many patients choose to complement their cancer treatment with alternative therapies such as acupuncture, yoga or herbal remedies.
 In a 2016 study, patients reported spending between $400 and $600 annually on CAM therapies.
 Patients also use diet and exercise to boost health and improve cancer prognosis.

 Mesothelioma Diagnostic Costs

 Diagnosing mesothelioma involves several tests and procedures that carry their own costs.
 The following are common tests and price ranges, which vary depending on a patient’s diagnosis:

 - Needle Biopsy: $500 to $700.
 This is one of the most reliable methods of confirming a mesothelioma diagnosis and often ordered after imaging and blood work.
 This procedure is often performed simultaneously with a thoracoscopy or pleuroscopy.